Solder paste: By flux

 According to IPC standard J-STD-004 "Requirements for Soldering Fluxes", solder pastes are classified into three types based on the flux types:

 Rosin based fluxes are made with rosin, a natural extract from pine trees.
 These fluxes can be cleaned if required after the soldering process using a solvent (potentially including chlorofluorocarbons) or saponifying flux remover.

 Water-soluble fluxes are made up of organic materials and glycol bases.
 There is a wide variety of cleaning agents for these fluxes.

 A no-clean flux is designed to leave only small amounts of inert flux residues.
 No-clean pastes save not only cleaning costs, but also capital expenditures and floor space.
 However, these pastes need a very clean assembly environment and may need an inert reflow environment.

+Halogen-free no-clean solder pastes, classified as ROL0 under J-STD-004B, exhibit trace chloride levels below 0.05% in reflowed residues with no added halides, supporting reliable lead-free surface mount assembly in air or nitrogen reflow.

 Properties of solder paste

 In using solder paste for circuit assemblies, one needs to test and understand the various rheological properties of a solder paste.